redlac/Rust-blog/content/blog/rocket-web-framework.md

 🚀  Rocket has launched from http://localhost:8000
 ```
 You can now visit `http://localhost:8000/<name>`, where `<name>` is any name, and the browser should display `Hello <name>`.
-Visit `http://localhost:8000/<image>` where <image> is the file name of the image in the `static` folder.
+Visit `http://localhost:8000/<image>` where 'image' is the file name of the image in the `static` folder.
 The image should display in the browser, like so:

 ![screenshot](/images/screen.png "Image being served from localhost:8000/ferris.gif")